A Little Chaos: Production

-The story was conceived by Allison Deegan, who co-wrote the screenplay along with Rickman and Jeremy Brock.
+The story was conceived by Allison Deegan, who co-wrote the screenplay with Alan Rickman and Jeremy Brock.
 The film was financed by Lionsgate UK and produced by BBC Films.

 Production began in March 2013.
-Producer Zygi Kamasa of Lionsgate said that "we are delighted to be working with the best of British actors and directors like Kate Winslet and Alan Rickman as we move forward in doubling our investment in British films in 2014."
+Producer Zygi Kamasa of Lionsgate said: "We are delighted to be working with the best of British actors and directors like Kate Winslet and Alan Rickman as we move forward in doubling our investment in British films in 2014."
 Rickman said: "The film is not just frills at the wrists and collars.
 It's about people getting their hands dirty and building something in order to entertain the other world they serve.
 It's about how one world maintains the other, often at the cost of women."

 Casting

-On 17 January 2013, it was announced that Kate Winslet and Matthias Schoenaerts had been cast as the leads in the film.
+On 17 January 2013, it was announced that Winslet and Matthias Schoenaerts had been cast in the lead roles.
 Rickman had Winslet in mind for the lead role of Sabine de Barra and continued with her when two weeks into shooting, Winslet announced that she was pregnant.
-In addition to directing, Rickman took the role of King Louis XIV.
+In addition to director, Rickman took the role of Louis XIV.
 He explained that "the only way I could do it was because in a way, he's like a director, Louis, so you kind of keep the same expression on your face.
 As a director, you see everything somehow.
 It's like a huge all-encompassing eye that sees everything, and it's able to cherry pick; ‘Move that,’ ‘Don't do that,’ ‘Do it this way,’ ‘Change this colour.’
 And I don't know where that comes from, but it does, once you're given the job, and I have a feeling Louis probably would've been a great film director."

 Filming

-Despite being set in France, complete filming took place in England.
+Despite being set in France, the entirety of filming took place in England.
 Principal photography commenced on 27 March 2013 and continued over eight weeks in Black Park, Cliveden House, Pinewood Studios, Blenheim Palace, Waddesdon Manor, Hampton Court Palace, Ham House, Ashridge, and Chenies Manor.
 Filming ended on 8 June 2013 in Richmond, London.

 According to Rickman, filming "wasn't easy, though; throwing Kate into freezing water at 1 a.m., the carriage crash, scenes with 80 extras, tight schedules in venues like Blenheim Palace.
 It's a constant tap dance between control and freedom and of course the budget guides everything."